nhsd-exeter/dos-road-distance/documentation/designs/response_contract_design.md

 ## Success structure

 The response will have status 200, with a blank message, and include the transaction-id plus an array of destinations.
-The destinations will include the destination reference, unreachable status and the distance in metres.
+The destinations array will include the destination reference and the distance in metres.

 A design decision was taken to return metres as we have various systems that have different units and this provides a good granularity for all of them.
 It is also what we receive from TravelTime.